DVD Copy Control Ass'n v. Bunner: Background

 DeCSS is a computer program capable of decrypting content on a DVD video disc, essentially circumventing CSS.
 It was originally written to enable Linux systems to play DVDs, and it uses encryption keys that were obtained by reverse engineering existing DVD players.
 It was posted on a website by Jon Johansen, one of the original authors, and both the source code and the binary image of the program spread quickly, in part due to an article by Slashdot.
-Andrew Bunner and many others became aware of this program and reposted a copies of DeCSS on the Internet.
+Andrew Bunner and many others became aware of this program and reposted copies of DeCSS on the Internet.

 After discovering these posts, DVD CCA sent notices to these websites and their service providers demanding the removal of the DeCSS program.
 The website owners and their service providers did not comply.
 DVD CCA filed suit against Bunner and others collectively, accusing them of misappropriation of trade secrets and seeking an injunction to prevent them from using or distributing DeCSS or from linking to other websites that disclosed DeCSS.